Simone Nalatu: Biography

 Nalatu studied at Griffith University and completed her PhD in 2012, studying the physical activity patterns of Aboriginal mothers and the factors that influence participation.

-She also played for the Queensland Firebirds in the Commonwealth Bank Trophy from 2004–07.
+She also played for the Queensland Firebirds in the Commonwealth Bank Trophy from 2004 to 2007.
 In 2008 and 2009 Nalatu was selected for the Queensland Fusion in the inaugural Australian Netball League where she captained the side.
 Nalatu plays for the Suncoast Lynx in the Holden Cruze Cup (the Queensland State League).